-Selected areas of the graphic arts industry related to materials, production methods, and allied pursuits.
-Techniques of presentation of findings in effective 215.
-Problems in Plastics (3) One lecture and six hours laboratory.
-Prerequisite: Industrial Arts 117.
+Research in selected areas of industrial crafts with emphasis on instructional materials and techniques.
+Specifically designed for teachers, recreation workers, and

+215. Problems in Plastics (3)

+One lecture and six hours laboratory.

 Research with selected plastics processes and materials.
 Development of projects, aids, resource materials, oral and written presentations.
 220. History and Philosophy of Industrial Education (3) A study of the philosophical foundations and development of industrial education and its continuing role in American culture.
 Contemporary practices and trends will be given consideration.
 221. Curriculum Construction in Industrial Arts Education (3) Selection of teaching content for school situations in compliance with the best known procedures regarding analysis, objectives, methods and learning, and development of instructional devices related directly to course content.
 222. Instructional Resources for Industrial Arts Education (3) Survey, selection, and compilation of materials used in the development of resource units for instruction in industrial education, involving publications, organized talks, field trips, visual materials, technical literature and related materials.
 Organization and evaluation of such materials.
 223. Evaluation in Industrial Arts Education (3) Principles, methods, and criteria of evaluation including the special problems of measuring growth, achievement, and performance in various phases of industrial education.
 224. Organization, Administration and Supervision of Industrial Education Pro- The principles, objectives, methods and techniques employed in the supervision of industrial education programs.
 Emphasis on organizing and administering programs at all levels in industry and education.
 267. Field Work in Industrial Arts (3) Prerequisites: Teaching experience in industrial arts and consent of instructor.
 Application of the principles of laboratory organization, management, and planning in reference to the objectives of industrial arts in development of school programs.
 290. Research Procedures in Industrial Arts (3) Location, selection, and analysis of scientific and professional literature, research data and specialized bibliographies.
-295. Selected Topics in Industrial Arts (3) Prerequisites: Industrial Arts 290 and advancement to candidacy for the Master of Arts degree.
-Study in selected topics of Industrial Arts culminating in a research paper.
+295. Selected Topics in Industrial Arts (3) Prerequisites: Industrial Arts 290 and advancement to candidacy for the Master Study in selected topics of Industrial Arts culminating in a research paper. of Arts degree.
 298. Special Study (1-3) Prerequisite: Consent of staff; to be arranged with department chairman and instructor.
 Individual study.
 Six units maximum credit.